 Overview of the Curriculum at The Pavilion

 This page summarises the curriculum offered for the Primary, KS3 and KS4 education ages.
-For details of subjects taught, including SMSC and careers support, see the links on the left.
+For details of subjects taught, including student revision support, SMSC and careers support, see the links on the left.

 Primary Provision - KS1/KS2